gura-doc/gura-doc.github.io/document/library-reference/chapter-33.md

 Returns an inverse cosine value.
 </p>
 <p>
 In default, the result is returned in radian.
-Specifying an attribute <code>:deg</code> would return that in degree.
+Specifying an attribute <code class="highlighter-rouge">:deg</code> would return that in degree.
 </p>
 <p>
 <div><strong style="text-decoration:underline">math.arg</strong></div>